Remortgages

 Most common

-Typical for applicants with solid income and clean credit history.
+Typical for people with solid income and a clean credit history.

 5x+